 The Anchorage Convention Centers and SMG of Alaska, Inc. always strive to make your events run as smoothly as possible—often by going above and beyond expectations for service.
-Hosting top-notch, memorable and successful conventions and tradeshows are among the things we do exceptionally well.
+Hosting top-notch, memorable and successful conventions and trades shows are among the things we do exceptionally well.
 We’ll make sure your space planning, technological, catering and any other needs are taken care of on time, and in the most professional manner.

-It's true: every event we host has unique requirements and certainly stands apart from any other.
-There are some logiistic commonalities, however, among most conventions and trade shows.
-We've provided some "event scenarios" below to highlight some of those commonalities for a few specific types of events—just to offer some perspective.
+It’s true: every event we host has unique requirements and certainly stands apart from any other.
+There are some logistic commonalities, however, among most conventions and trade shows.
+We’ve provided some “event scenarios” below to highlight some of those commonalities for a few specific types of events—just to offer some perspective.

 After you take a quick look, let us know how we can help make your event a success.
 Please don’t hestitate to contact us to discuss your own event’s particular requirements and needs.

 A professional event with 1,500 attendees took place over a three-day period.
 Opening and closing plenary sessions utilized the entire Explorers Hall for one half-day each on Day 1 and 3, with amplification and lighting.
 Summit Hall was configured for seven classrooms where workshops were held during the course of Days 2 and 3.
 An opening night cocktail mixer was hosted in the Dena’ina Center’s Tikahtnu ballroom and terrace, and an all-attendee banquet (with carving station and beer and wine service) was held in the Ballroom on Day 2.
 And, of course, WIFI access was provided to attendees throughout the weekend.